The menisci are small, “C”-shaped pieces of cartilage that act as cushions for the knee

 Diagnosis and Treatment of Meniscus Tears

-When a meniscus tear is diagnosed, the physician takes a complete history and performs a
+When a diagnosing a possible meniscus tear, the physician takes a complete history and performs a